elastic/apm-pipeline-library/vars/README.md

 * username: The username to auth to the repository
 * password: The password to auth to the repository
 * stagingProfileId: Identifier for the staging profile
-* description: Description of staging repository
+* groupid: Our group id

 [Nexus staging documentation](https://help.sonatype.com/repomanager2/staging-releases)